viniciusdacal/redux-arc/docs/advanced/RequestMiddlewares.md

 }));
 ```

-> Notice we are importing the middleware's file.
-You only need to do that once in the application, in order to register the middleware into Arc.

 We are defining a login request, and we are applying the middleware we created to it.
 Then, we use the creator to dispatch the action that will start the request, passing the email and password in the payload.